Hop-Skip-FortiJump-FortiJump-Higher - Fortinet FortiManager CVE-2024-47575

 Of course, since details are so scarce at this point, we can’t be 100% sure that this is indeed the FortiJump vulnerability, but we can be pretty certain.

-For example (Example means not exhaustive, to demonstrate in case you want to sit there and suggest it's not complete.
-Swallow a dictionary.), the IoCs that Mandiant publishes align with the vulnerability we found.
+For example, the IoCs that Mandiant publishes align with the vulnerability we found.

 Most tellingly, Mandiant advises that the FortiManager system log contains the tell-tale entry changes="Added unregistered device to unregistered table." after exploitation attempts, indicating the device is in the unregistered state, which tallies with our exploitation.